-The following describes the requirements for the Transactional and Advocacy tracks, for which Prof. Jay Dougherty is the director.
+The following describes the requirements for the Transactional and Advocacy tracks, for which Prof. Julie Shapiro is the director.

 Practice in the entertainment/media law fields may be either primarily transactional or primarily advocacy/dispute-resolution focused.
 Further complicating this is the fact that many, but not all, transactional law employers value, or even prefer, their junior attorneys to have litigation experience.
 Hence, unlike our other Concentrations, the Entertainment & New Media Law Concentration offers the above-referenced two focuses or tracks.
 For general legal practice training (as either a transactional/business lawyer or an advocate), the Entertainment & New Media Law Concentration draws on components of the Civil Litigation Concentration and the Corporate Concentration as to advocacy and transactional course work, respectively.

 Also, we recommend that students electing one of the tracks also consider taking one or more classes relating to the other.
 These tracks are slightly different from the other Concentrations approved by the faculty, in several respects.
 First, most "entertainment/media law" employers do not hire directly out of law school, but rather expect their junior attorneys to have had at least one to three years of practice experience, generally at a law firm.
 Hence, general training as either a transactional/business lawyer or as an advocate is important in getting the first job.
 But knowledge of the structure and function of the relevant entertainment/media segment and legal issues that often arise in that segment is also an important element in preparing a junior attorney to "hit the ground running" in an entertainment/media law practice.
 This will help prepare the graduate for the first entertainment/media law job, likely a "lateral" move from the more general position.